dascritch/cpu-audio/CONTRIBUTING.md

 Tests
 -----

 As I'm not perfect, some tests were written for non-regressions, conformity and check feature support by browsers.
-Please, contribute also in tests, we really need a rock solid players with a few regressions as possible
+Please contribute also in tests, we really need a rock solid players with a few regressions as possible.

  * [Browser compliance and implementation tests](./tests-browser.html)
  * [Minimum services, as hash links](./tests-minimal.html)